denizsurmeli/cmpe487/ws3/readme.md

 ### Environment Information:
 - Who I have tested with: **Artun Akdogan**
 - OS: MacOS Ventura (13.1 (22C65))
+### PCAP file is too big for Moodle, so here is the Drive link for it: https://drive.google.com/file/d/1yxQU6IM_0yHPMYuu3Wak-O6rEKYpjlBW/view

 ### Usage
 Usage of the script: